 Other best times to visit the Port Moody region is when special events are taking place.

 Port Moody Special Events

-Port Moody hosts a number of special events each year including the following:
+Port Moody hosts a number of special events in normal years including the following:

 - Golden Spike Days – a four-day festival over the Canada Day Long Weekend.